 3. The Little Horn destroyed many of God’s people (verses 10, 24).
 ROME did.

 4. The Little Horn “magnified himself even to the Prince of the host” (verse 11) that is he would “stand up against the Prince of Princes” (verse 25).
 It was ROME that stood up against Christ and crucified Him.
 See Acts 4:26-27.

-5. The Little Horn (Rome) came to power in the latter time (verse 23) of the divisions of Greece.
-ROME did this.
+5. The Little Horn came to power in the latter time (verse 23) of the divisions of Grecia.
+ROME did come to power after the division of the Grecian kingdom and in the latter time of those four divisions.
 The Little horn is to be “broken (destroyed) without hand.” (verse 25) that is destroyed supernaturally, not by human hand.
-This will occur at the Second Coming (See Daniel 2:45).
-As the Little Horn stood up against and exist till the Second Coming it cannot refer to any one man.
+This will occur at the Second Coming of Christ (See Daniel 2:45).
+As the Little Horn stood up against Christ and will exist till the Second Coming it cannot refer to any one man such as the Syrian King, Antiochus Epiphanes.
 It refers to Rome in its Pagan and Papal phases.

 Verse 10 "And it (Rome) waxed great, even to the host of heaven; and it cast down some of the host and of the stars to the ground, and stamped upon them."
 Verse 24 interprets this, “...he shall destroy wonderfully, and shall prosper, and practice, and shall destroy the mighty and the holy people.”
 Rome persecuted and killed many of God’s people.
 In AD70 Rome slew more than a million Jews and levelled the city of Jerusalem.
 Destroying is a characteristic of Rome as presented in Daniel.